Teddy Clairet: Career

 In 2023, Clairet joined AVR Avvatar to compete in the French GT4 Championship alongside his brother Jimmy.
 Racing in the Silver Cup, Clairet took a lone class win at Nogaro and scored four more podiums to end the year fifth in points.
 In late 2023, Clairet also made a brief return to TCR competition, racing in the Bathurst round of the TCR Australia Touring Car Series, held in conjunction with the TCR World Tour.
 Having spent most of 2024 coaching young drivers, Clairet returned to racing for the TCR Italy finale at Monza, winning race two in his maiden round in the series.

 Returning to the family team for 2025, Clairet returned to TCR Europe on a full-time basis for the first time in four years.
 Finishing third and fourth on his series return at Algarve, Clairet then finished fifth in race one at Spa, before taking his maiden win of the season in race two.
 After winning at Misano, Clairet then finished no higher than seventh at the Red Bull Ring, before finishing fourth and second in the finale at Barcelona to end the year level on points with Jenson Brickley but losing out on the title on countback.

+The following year, Clairet joined ALM Motorsport to race in select rounds of the TCR World Tour.